 Brian Clevenger still preps pasta the way he learned at San Francisco’s esteemed Delfina—housemade noodles cook briefly in simmering water, but mostly in the saute pan with the sauce, and a few ladles of pasta water for good measure.
 The difference is subtle, but there’s an almost creamy dimension to the strozzapreti in a ragù of pork shank, an extra richness to the spaghetti that crackles with anchovy and chili flakes.
-Like its sibling, Vendemmia, Clevenger’s new restaurant in West Seattle is all about pasta, fish, and vegetables—with more pasta and more tables.
-Some dishes, like hamachi crudo or a salad of dungeness crab and snap peas feel more Northwest than Italian.
+Like its sibling, Vendemmia, the West Seattle spot is all about pasta, fish, and vegetables—with more pasta and more tables.
+Some dishes, like hamachi crudo or a salad of dungeness crab and snap peas, feel more Northwest than Italian.
 Then again, isn’t using the best of what’s nearby and in season the most Italian approach of all?